haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 preferred method for asking questions outside class.

-Using the discussion board allows for getting help quickly and efficiently both from classmates, and the instructor.
+Using the discussion board allows for getting help quickly and efficiently both from classmates, and the instructors.
 You are encouraged to ask *and answer* questions about logistics, content, assignments, case/research presentations, or exams.
 However, please do *not* share explicit solutions to assignments, exams etc.